computost/website-archive/README.md

    - **AZURE_CLIENT_ID**: ID of the `id-computost-website-deployment-service` managed identity
    - **AZURE_SUBSCRIPTION_ID**: Can be found from the overview of the managed identity
    - **AZURE_TENANT_ID**: Can be found from the JSON view of the managed identity

+### Porkbun

+We have chosen to use [Porkbun](https://porkbun.com) as our domain registrar.
+After creating a Porkbun account and purchasing our domain, we needed to configure our GitHub repo to be able to authenticate with the Porkbun API.

+1. Follow the [steps to generate an API key](https://kb.porkbun.com/article/190-getting-started-with-the-porkbun-api) for the domain.
+2. Create new environment secrets in GitHub under the _prod_ environment called **PORKBUN_API_KEY** and **PORKBUN_SECRET_KEY** and paste the keys generated from Porkbun into those secrets.